Frequently Asked Questions

 Q: How many prizes are there and what is included?

-A: There is one national winner for each country who will receive press recognition for their award and go on to compete at the Cleantech Open Global Forum in San Jose on the 8 and 9 November 2012.
+A: There is one national winner for each country who will receive press recognition for their award and go on to compete at the Cleantech Open Global Forum in November.
 The global winner will receive extensive startup services and have access to seasoned advisors in the essential areas that will help ensure their ideas can be translated into a business.
 The Cleantech Open advisor community includes specialists in business plan development, intellectual property protection, marketing, PR, sustainability and fundraising.
 Starting with a plan to leverage their Global Cleantech Open award, the advisor team will develop a plan specific to the global winner’s needs.

 Q: What does it cost to enter the competition?